khanfaraz334/Google_Case_Study_1/README.md

 I used BigQuery to combine 4 datasets into one and clean it.
 (Due to BigQuery limitation, I was able to use only 4 datasets).
 Reason:
 I used BigQuery to analyze first quarter data (Jan-Apr) because of Excel's inability to manage large amounts of data.
 Because the Cyclistic dataset has more than 5.6 million rows, it is essential to use a platform like BigQuery that supports huge volumes of data.
+SQL files can't be downloaded from Big Query due to which I had to create links.
+You will find all queries in the links which I made.

 ### Renaming Columns